High-net-worth individual: Other

 Certain magazines, such as Monocle, Robb Report, and Worth, are designed for a high net worth audience.
 By 2012, according to Reuters, the UHNW individuals held $32 trillion in offshore havens, representing $280 billion in lost income tax revenues.
 Brands in various sectors, such as Bentley, Maybach, and Rolls-Royce actively target UHNWI and HNWI to sell their products.
 In 2006, Rolls-Royce researchers suggested there were 80,000 people in ultra-high-net-worth category around the world.
 UHNW individuals "have, on average, eight cars and three or four homes.
 Three-quarters own a jet aircraft and most have a yacht."

 Number of UHNWIs by city

-There are three sources compiling these statistics for cities: the most recent data is from Altrata, which found that the four cities with the highest number of ultra-high net worth individuals, as of 2023, were New York City (16,630), Hong Kong (12,546), Los Angeles (8,955), and Tokyo (6,445).
-Below are previous rankings from Wealth-X and the Knight Frank Wealth Report:
+There are three sources compiling these statistics for cities: the most recent data is from Altrata, which found that the three cities with the highest number of ultra-high net worth individuals, as of 2025, were New York City (33,222), Los Angeles (19,781) and Hong Kong (19,439).
+Below is the ranking from the Wealth-X Report: